Benefits of Protein Shakes

-People think of bodybuilders and fitness models when protein powder comes to mind, but they are not the only people that need protein!
+People think of bodybuilders and fitness models when protein powder and protein shakes come to mind.
+But they are not the only people that need the benefits of protein!

-On the other hand, there is a macronutrient that both schools forget about: protein.
-And it is not by chance that it is called a macro nutrient, because it is essential!
+But there is a macronutrient that majority of these trend setters tend to forget about: protein.
+But it is not a coincidence that it’s called a macro nutrient, because it is essential for the human body!

-The conversation around protein has changed a lot over time, and protein consumption is very much a nutritional priority for most healthy people, in addition to almost all types of athletes.
+The conversation around protein has changed a lot over time.
+Thus, protein consumption is getting very much a nutritional priority for most people looking for healthy balanced diet, in addition to all types of athletes.

-While protein is necessary for all healthy adults, the amount and type of protein required may vary depending on factors such as age, sex, weight, activity level, and overall health status.
-It’s imperative that all healthy adults consume adequate amounts of protein whether they are active or not.
+While protein is elementary for all of us, the amount and type of protein required may vary depending on certain factors.
+These can be sex, weight, activity level, and overall health status.
+It’s imperative that all healthy adults consume adequate daily amounts of protein whether they are active or not.

 What are protein shakes?

-A protein shake is a dietary supplement.
+A protein shakes or meal replacement is a dietary supplement.
 Typically, it consists of protein powder mixed with water, milk, or a milk substitute.

-Protein is extracted from animal or plant-based sources, which range from cow’s milk, beef meat and eggs to peas, rice, beans and soy.
-During processing, naturally occurring carbohydrates, fats, minerals, and fiber are often removed, while supplementary nutrients, herbs, and even sweeteners may be added.
+It can be extracted from animal or plant-based sources, which range from cow’s milk, beef meat and eggs to peas, rice, beans and soy.
+Naturally occurring carbohydrates, fats, minerals, and fiber are often removed during processing, while supplementary nutrients, herbs, and even sweeteners may be added.
+These changes are made to achieve certain nutritional goals and values, especially when we talk about weight management.

 Milk-based (whey, casein, isolate, hydrolyzed, concentrate) protein touted for its high quality and quick absorption, while plant-based powders (peas, rice, soy) may have less protein content.